 Located in historic Knights Ferry, the information center describes the rich history of the Stanislaus River and surrounding area.
 Display topics include salmon life cycles, Native American culture, the nearby covered bridge and a century-old flour mill.
 A short video introduction to the parks is available for viewing.
 Special programs may be set up by calling the park office.

-Three campgrounds offer a unique camping experience for groups or individuals.
-Access is by boat, foot, or bicycle only.
+Three campgrounds offer a unique camping experience.
+Group camping sites are accessible by boat, foot, or bicycle only.
+Individual sites are for boat-in only.
 Campgrounds at Horseshoe Road, Valley Oak and McHenry Avenue Recreation Areas provide picnic tables, restrooms, garbage cans and fire pits.
 Drinking water is available only at the McHenry Avenue Recreation Area.
-Camping is by permit only and reservations are recommended.
+Camping is by permit only, and must be reserved in advance.

 The four miles of rapids above Knights Ferry draw white-water enthusiasts from throughout the world.
 Experience and professional quality white-water equipment are required as some rapids are classified for teams of experts only.
 The river below Knights Ferry offers more tranquil boating for less experienced water enthusiasts.
 Bring your own or rent equipment from one of several local concessionaires.
 The use of motorized boats is limited